DanL2015/Censor/README.md

 3. Blocks vision of private information when sharing screen

-*This is still a WIP, knowing my record it is never going to be finished
+*This is still a WIP, knowing my record it is never going to be finished **idk how to use AHK how do I make multiple windows stay on top
+***idk how to C++, how to make a vector of RenderWindows